elizabethdaly/pands-project/README.md

 _Data Analysis refers to the critical process of performing initial investigations on data so as to discover patterns, to spot anomalies, to test hypothesis and to check assumptions with the help of summary statistics and graphical representations._ For this project, we are performing EDA on the Iris data set.

 ## Description of the data set
-Fisher's (or Anderson's) iris data set gives the measurements in centimetres of the variables sepal length, sepal width, petal length, and petal width (in that order) for 50 flowers from each of three species of iris.
+Fisher's (or Anderson's) iris data set is a multivariate data set as each observation/sample consists of four variables.
+It contains the measurements in centimetres of the variables sepal length, sepal width, petal length, and petal width (in that order) for 50 flowers from each of three species of iris.
 The species are _Iris setosa_, _Iris versicolor_, and _Iris virginica_.
 The data set consists of 150 rows or observations (50 samples from each species) by five columns.
 The first four columns contain the samples/measurements and the fifth contains the species name (or class).
 I obtained the data set as a csv file from GitHub as detailed below.

-## Initial analysis of full data set
+## Initial analysis of the full data set
 The Python script **get-data.py** reads the csv file containing the data set **iris.csv** (located in the same directory) and does some basic analysis.
 I import the modules I need for data analysis and plotting: Pandas, NumPy and matplotlib.
 The csv file is then read into a DataFrame - the basic data format for Pandas.
 Each row of a DataFrame represents a sample of data, with each column containing a different variable; the format is therefore compatible with the Iris Data Set we are investigating for this project.
 I use various **Pandas** functions as follows:
 * .read_csv() to read the file into a DataFrame.
 * .info() to get a brief summary of the resulting DataFrame.